hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/4_clean_up.md

 ---

 {{% notice note %}}
-It's best to delete the lab as soon as you have finished or you no longer require the solution. leaving it running will incur usage charges.
+It's best to delete resources as soon as you have finished the lab or you no longer require the solution. leaving it running will incur usage charges.
 Deleting resources that are no longer required is an important aspect of Cost Optimization!
 {{% /notice %}}

 Once you finish the lab, follow the instructions below to remove all resources.